What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 Authors who want to delegate such duties might hire someone (or a company) who can run Amazon ads, Facebook ads, or other paid advertising on the author’s behalf.

 Some authors hire a publicist.
 For several thousand dollars, that publicist attempts to strum up opportunities for the author.
 That doesn’t work for all authors or all projects.
-It’s most common with first-time/only time authors with large budgets and prolific self-published authors.
+It’s most common with first-time/one-time authors with large budgets and prolific self-published authors.

 This approach is problematic in a few ways.
-It does not cultivate an audience for the long-term (and book sales for the next book will have to be bought, rather than earned.
-Some book marketing tasks are best taken on by the author; an author is the face of the book, and often needs to be hands-on, especially if they plan to write several books.
+It does not cultivate an audience for the long term, and book sales for the next book will have to be bought rather than earned.
+Some book marketing tasks are best taken on by the author; an author is the face of the book and thus often needs to be hands-on, especially if they plan to write several books.

 There are also paid services that can do press releases for you and that can apply to book awards on your behalf.

 When to hire a book marketing coach?
-A book marketing coach begins working with authors in the months the several months to a year prior to the book “launch”—also known as the book’s publication date or release date.
+A book marketing coach begins working with authors several months to a year prior to the book's “launch," also known as the book’s publication (pub.) date or release date.

-You might hear a book marketing coach referred to as book launch coaches/consultants/experts.
+You might hear a book marketing coach referred to as a book launch coach, consultant, or expert.

 Some book marketing coaches have a background in marketing or public relations.
 Some have worked in the publishing industry.
 Others are or have been successful authors in their own right.

-Working with a book marketing coach helps authors get more exposure and sell more books, in a way that is geared specifically to their book, their goals, and their personality.
+Working with a book marketing coach can help you get more exposure and sell more books in a way that is geared specifically to your book, your goals, and your personality.

 ➡️Click to see my author coaching services—coaching calls and book marketing plans and strategy for nonfiction authors.

-You can also take a self-directed course and learn how to do this yourself, and get a ton of helpful resources and templates.
+You can also take a self-directed course and learn how to do this yourself.
+In doing so, you’ll get a ton of helpful resources and templates.
 Digital courses are often very valuable, especially if you plan to write another book, because the knowledge you gain you can take with you in the future.

 ➡️Learn more about The Best Book Marketing Strategies online course for American nonfiction authors.